madvn/TFSearch/README.md

 ```
 from TFSearch import *
 ```
-The dependencies are <link to numpy> and <link to Tensorflow>.
-TFSearch is implemented such that the init() defines the graph for step_generation.
+The dependencies are numpy and Tensorflow.
+TFSearch is implemented such that the init() defines the graph for `step_generation`.
 Therefore, the graph can be instantiated by creating an object of the TFSearch class.
 ```
 tfs = TFSearch(EVOL_P)
 ```